-9 Essential cyber-security measures every business must take
+9 essential cyber-security measures every business needs

 What are the essential cyber-security measures every business needs?

 In today’s digital era, advancements in technology are happening very rapidly.
 Therefore our defence systems against very real cyber-security threats must keep pace.
 If the correct measures aren’t taken, your business might be more at risk than you think.
 Here are 9 essential cyber-security measures your business can take.

 Are you relying on the same security basics you were a few years ago?

 It’s easy for time to pass unnoticed while all these advancements happen around us.
 Before you know it, you’re relying on the same old security basics to protect your business as you were a few years ago – firewalls, antivirus and intrusion detection software.
 Most people update their mobile phone software more frequently than that.
 So here are our 9 recommendations on how to keep your company more secure.

 The truth is, we all feel impervious to cyber-crime and security breaches.
 It’s just something that happens to other people – until one day it’s not.
 Even if a direct financial attack is not a concern for a business because that’s locked down, many people are unaware of the intrinsic value of the data their business holds in today’s world.

 Hackers aren’t just after your bank accounts.

 Cyber-crime is now an industry that produces over £1 trillion in revenue for cyber-criminals.
 Ransomware can be used to encrypt a company’s files and hold them for ransom.
 Network penetration can enable mass data theft and crypto-jacking to harvest crypto-currencies by stealing your machine’s processing power.
 Money can even be gained by using social engineering to persuade employees to transfer cash to a fake bank account.

 A UTM system is a combination of security appliances and acts as your gateway to the internet.